 Are job description keywords proof of demand?

 Not by themselves.
-RoleMath treats sampled posting language as qualitative current wording, not market share or a demand forecast.
+RoleMath treats sampled public posting language as qualitative current wording, not market share or a demand forecast.

 What should I do with tools I do not know?